rpedrodasilva10/rpedrodasilva10/README.md

-### Welcome ! 😎👋
+### Welcome! 😎👋

-- 🔭 I'm currently leading a squad at [HDI Seguros](https://www.hdiseguros.com.br/) building API's and microservices in Java with Spring's ecosystem.
+- 🔭 I'm currently working as a Senior Software Engineer at [Mercado Livre](https://www.hdiseguros.com.br/) building scalable, resilient, high-traffic microservices using mostly Java and Golang.
-- 🌱 I’m currently learning cloud infrastructure, specifically Google Cloud Platform, focused on build, deploy and maintain applications in a Kubernetes environment.
+- 🌱 Learning a lot with Golang, improving my Software Architecture and System Design skills, especially in distributed systems.

  <div>